pammacdotnet/TypstPaper/paper.typ

 Markup languages and typesetting systems offer several key advantages, including the separation of content from presentation, which allows authors to focus on structure and semantics while ensuring consistent formatting.
 They also enable automation, such as dynamic content generation, cross-referencing, and bibliography management, reducing human error and improving efficiency.

 == Typesetting systems and markup languages
 Modern typesetting relies heavily on computers, with most printed materials now created digitally rather than through traditional methods like typewriters or movable type.
 Professional desktop publishing tools offer precise control over elements like kerning and ligatures, and more general-purpose tools like Microsoft Word have adopted some of these features @Chagnon02.
-Still, these general tools lack the full suite of typesetting capabilities, such as high-quality hyphenation or the ability to flow text across multiple custom regions.
-This gap has led to the use of text-based systems, especially in academia, where LaTeX dominates due to its powerful formula rendering and flexible layout control.
+Still, these general applications lack the full suite of typesetting capabilities, such as high-quality hyphenation or the ability to flow text across multiple custom regions.
+This gap has driven adoption of text-based systems, especially in academia, where LaTeX dominates due to its powerful formula rendering and flexible layout control.

-These systems rely on compiling source text into formatted outputs like PDFs, separating content from presentation to allow easy reuse and adaptation of document styles @Clark07.
+These setups rely on compiling source text into formatted outputs like PDF, separating content from presentation to allow easy reuse and adaptation of document styles @Clark07.
 Typesetting systems are designed not only to produce high-quality visual documents but also to support the complex process of creating structured content.
 A well-designed system must consider numerous layout features such as _line_ and _page breaking_, _kerning_, _ligatures_, contextual _glyph positioning_, and the treatment of languages with varied directionalities.

-Additionally, avoiding formatting issues like _widows_ and _orphans_ is part of achieving professional-quality results.
+Additionally, avoiding formatting issues like _widows_ (the last line of a paragraph stranded at the top of a page) and _orphans_ (the first line of a paragraph left alone at the bottom of a page) is part of achieving professional-quality results.
 However, this visual precision is only one side of the coin.
 These systems must also support complex content like sections, tables, and figures in a structured manner (@tab:typesetting).

-#figure(
-  caption: [Most important typesetting algorithms], table(
+#figure(placement: none, caption: [Most important typesetting algorithms], table(
   columns: (1fr, 2fr, 2fr),
   align: (auto, auto, auto),
   stroke: .01cm,
   table.header(..([Challenge], [Description], [Algorithm/Approach]).map(strong)),
   table.hline(stroke: 1pt),
   "Paragraph breaking",
   // Do table cells must be justified?
 The big spaces between words don't look good.
-    [Breaking text into lines with aesthetically pleasing spacing/hyphenation], [Knuth-Plass line breaking algorithm @Hassan15.],
+  [Breaking text into lines with aesthetically pleasing spacing/hyphenation], [Knuth-Plass line breaking algorithm @Hassan15.], [Justification],
-    [Justification],
   [Lines align evenly at margins],
-    [Spacing adjustments with the Knuth-Plass @Knuth81],
+  [Spacing adjustments with the Knuth-Plass @Knuth81], [Grid Layout],
-    [Grid Layout],
-    [Optimal space for rows/columns in grids],
-    [Constraint-based layout calculation @Feiner98],
+  [Optimal space for rows/columns in grids], [Constraint-based layout calculation @Feiner98], [Page Breaking],
-    [Page Breaking],
   [Page division while respecting layout],
   [Greedy + backtracking algorithms @Plass81],
   [Glyph Selection],
   [Correct glyphs depending on context],
-    [Font shaping and context-sensitive glyphs @Rougier18],
+  [Font shaping and context-sensitive glyphs @Rougier18], [Bidirectional Text],
-    [Bidirectional Text],
   [Mixing LTR and RTL scripts],
-    [Unicode Bidirectional Algorithm @Toledo01],
+  [Unicode Bidirectional Algorithm @Toledo01], [Incremental Layout],
-    [Incremental Layout],
-    [Reusing layout computations after small edits],
-    [Constraint-based layout cache/region reuse @Fisher91],
-    [Styling], [Consistent styles], [Programmable layouts],
+  [Reusing layout computations after small edits], [Constraint-based layout cache/region reuse @Fisher91], [Styling], [Consistent styles], [Programmable layouts], [Unicode],
-    [Unicode],
-    [Modern scripts, ligatures, and grapheme clusters],
-    [Shaping and grapheme line breaking @Elkhayati2022], ),
+  [Modern scripts, ligatures, and grapheme clusters], [Shaping and grapheme line breaking @Elkhayati2022], )) <tab:typesetting>
-) <tab:typesetting>

-Historically, the development of markup-based systems began in the 1960s with tools like Runoff and evolved significantly with systems like Troff @Barron87 and TeX.
+Historically, the development of markup-oriented systems began in the 1960s with tools like Runoff and evolved significantly with programs like Troff @Barron87 and TeX.
 Troff brought enhanced typographic features to Unix environments, while TeX revolutionized typesetting with its advanced paragraph layout algorithms and extensible macro system.
 LaTeX, built on top of TeX, pushed the concept further by introducing _descriptive markup_, where authors focus on the logical structure of content rather than its appearance.
-Parallel to this, systems like GML, SGML, and eventually HTML and XML developed the idea of defining structure through custom tags @Derose97, with SGML forming the basis for later web standards.
+In parallel, systems like GML, SGML, and eventually HTML and XML developed the idea of defining structure through custom tags @Derose97, with SGML forming the basis for later web standards.
 Over time (@fig:mlevolution), styling systems like CSS and XSL emerged to handle the transformation of structured content into presentational formats @Cole00.
 Yet, limitations persisted, such as verbosity in XML and complexity in LaTeX customization.

 #figure(